 Why Work Experience Is the Most Important Section on Your Resume

-A well-crafted resume with work experience can help you showcase your skills and achievements and the ways you’ve progressed in your career.
+A well-crafted resume with work experience can help you showcase your skills and achievements and your career progression.
 How to describe your work experience on a resume depends on your background and the job requirements, but in general, hiring managers are looking for relevant accomplishments, professional growth, and job consistency.

 If you have employment gaps or other issues, consider adding a note explaining why.
 For example, someone who left their job to raise their children or needed to be a caregiver for a parent or other relative can put that in parentheses where the employment gap is.